kevinrenskers/dotfiles/README.md

 # Mac OS X setup

 This is a list of reproducible steps to get a clean Mac up and running with nice dotfiles for Bash and ZSH, plus a whole bunch of apps and development tools.
-Tested on OS X 10.8 (Mountain Lion) and 10.9 (Mavericks).
+Tested on OS X 10.9 (Mavericks) and 10.10 (Yosemite).

 ![Agnoster theme](agnoster.png)